BharathKumarNLP/Machine-Learning-Model-Development-using-TensorFlow-Extended-TFX-/README.md

 ### The Trainer TFX pipeline component
 The Trainer TFX pipeline component trains a TensorFlow model.
 The trainer component produces at least one model for inference and serving in a TensorFlow saved model format.
 A safe model contains a complete TensorFlow program, including weights and computation.
 ### The Tuner TFX Pipeline Component
 The Tuner component tunes the hyperparameters for the model.
-The Tuner component tunes the hyperparameters for the model.
 The Tuner component is the newest TFX effects component and makes extensive use of the Python Keras tuner API for tuning hyper parameter.
 As inputs, the tuner component takes in the transformed data in transform graph artifacts, as outputs, the tuner components output a hyper parameter artifact.
 You can modify the trainer configurations to directly ingest the best hyper parameters, found from the most recent tuner run.
 ### The Pusher TFX Pipeline Component
 The Pusher component is used to push a validated model to a deployment target during model training or re-training.
 Before the deployment, Pusher relies on one or more blessings from other validation components to decide whether to push the model or not.